Donald Trump’s historic second UK state visit: In pictures

 Camilla rallied to attend the first engagement of the key diplomatic royal duty after pulling out of the Duchess of Kent's funeral on Tuesday due to acute sinusitis.

-The Queen wore a vibrant sapphire blue dress, a matching coat by Fiona Clare and hat by Philip Treacy and a sapphire and diamond brooch.
+The Queen wore a vibrant sapphire blue dress, a matching coat by Fiona Clare, a hat by Philip Treacy and a sapphire and diamond brooch.

-Here The Independent has compiled a gallery of the best pictures from president’s trip – which will be updated throughout the week.
+A Beating Retreat with around 200 military musicians later performed for Mr Trump, followed by a flypast of the Red Arrows.
+It marked the first time they had ever been deployed for a state visit.

+During the ceremony, a protest in London organised by the Stop Trump Coalition against the visit saw around 5,000 people take part, according to police.

 Join our commenting forum